killmag10/nodeschnaps/README.md

 [![Nodeschnaps](https://raw.githubusercontent.com/killmag10/nodeschnaps/master/docs/assets/teaser.png)]()

-Nodeschnaps is a [node.js](http://nodejs.org) compatibility layer for Rhino.
+Nodeschnaps is a [node.js](http://nodejs.org) compatibility layer for Java Javscript engines like Rhino.
 The main inspiration is to run ETL transformation with the same code we use in node.js to save development time.